5.3 Youth representation bodies

 European Youth Parliament (EYP) is one of the largest European institutional platforms, whose activities are focused on the political debate, intercultural encounters, political awareness and the exchange of ideas among young people from all over Europe.
 Youth Parliament (EYP) encourage young people independent thinking and encourages the public to actively participate in public life.
 EYP Lithuania mission is to encourage young people's awareness, an interest in Lithuania, European policy and prevailing social problems; to provide an opportunity for young people to express their views; to develop their personal abilities; to promote inter-cultural, between religious, ideological and practical exchange.

-The Lithuanian Youth Council (usually referred to as LiJOT) is the biggest non-governmental, non-profit umbrella structure for Lithuanian national youth organizations and regional unions of youth organizations.
-Currently LiJOT has 62 members (non-governmental youth organizations) and represents more than 200 000 young people in Lithuania.
+The Lithuanian Youth Organizations Council (usually referred to as LiJOT) is the biggest non-governmental, non-profit umbrella structure for Lithuanian national youth organizations and regional unions of youth organizations.
+Currently LiJOT has 72 members (non-governmental youth organizations) and represents more than 200 000 young people in Lithuania.
 LiJOT is an organization representing the interests of youth and framing youth policy, the Government’s partner forming the constitution of the Council of Youth Affairs.
 LiJOT is a full member of the European Youth Forum.
+Activities are carried out at the regional, national and international level.

 Lithuanian National Union of Students (LSS)